HeidiEllis/LA-100-Fall-2017/Oral Communication Activity.md

 ## Description

-Lecture - presentation followed by quiz, 2-3 people
+Lecture - presentation followed by quiz, 2-3 people - cahoot quiz

 Multiple speakers with connected topics where one talk leads into the next - related presentations